 The Coordinating Center, which coordinates the work of the UDN, is based at the Department of Biomedical Informatics at Harvard Medical School.

-In the near future, additional components will be added to the UDN.
-For example, the Model Organisms Screening Center will help the network to understand how specific genetic changes might contribute to disease by studying those changes in other organisms.
-The Metabolomics Core will provide the UDN with advanced tools to study biological markers that might be related to disease.
+The Model Organisms Screening Center, located at the Baylor College of Medicine and University of Oregon, helps the network to understand how specific genetic changes contribute to disease by studying these changes in other organisms.
+The Metabolomics Core, located at Pacific Northwest National Laboratory and Oregon Health & Science University, provides the UDN with advanced tools to study biological markers that might be related to disease.

 How Can I Apply to be a UDN Participant?

-You can visit our Apply page to learn more and begin the UDN application process.
+You can visit our How to Apply page to learn more and begin the UDN application process.